Paul Lambert: Wolverhampton Wanderers

 On 5 November 2016, Lambert was appointed head coach of Championship club Wolverhampton Wanderers, taking over with the team in 19th place.
 The team achieved an upset victory in the fourth round of the 2016–17 FA Cup, winning 2–1 against Liverpool at Anfield.
 The team finished the 2016–17 EFL Championship season in 15th place.

 On 30 May 2017 the club announced that they and Lambert had "agreed to part company following a football review".

 Stoke City

 On 15 January 2018, Lambert was appointed manager of Premier League club Stoke City, signing a two-and-a-half-year contract with the Potters, and officially took up post the following day.
 He joined Stoke with the club in the relegation zone, having dismissed previous manager Mark Hughes due to a poor run of form.
-His first game in charge was a vital 2–0 victory over relegation rivals Huddersfield Town to move them out of the relegation places.
+His first game in charge was a 2–0 victory over relegation rivals Huddersfield Town to move them out of the relegation places.

 His only permanent signing in charge was the deadline day signing of Senegalese midfielder Badou Ndiaye from Turkish club Galatasaray for a fee of £14 million.
 Furthermore, the club completed the signing of Kostas Stafylidis on loan from FC Augsburg until the end of the season.